-B.A.
-Psychological and Brain Sciences, Washington University in St. Louis
+B.A., Washington University in St. Louis

 An avid long-distance runner, Max has a keen interest in sports analytics and youth coaching, specifically the relationship between psychological health, team cohesion, and athletic performance.
-Max plans to pursue an advanced clinical degree and serve adolescents and families struggling with anxiety, OCD, and other mental health challenges.
+Max plans to pursue an advanced clinical degree to serve adolescents and families struggling with anxiety, OCD, and other mental health challenges.

 As someone who has participated in exposure therapy himself, Max’s personal experience brings an abundance of empathy and authenticity to his coaching relationship.
 He described his coaching role in supporting a teenager’s treatment of anxiety as “my fuel to energize and inspire my client’s commitment to recovery”.